jessicarush/react-notes/nextjs_server_actions.md

   const { customerId, amount, status } = CreateInvoice.parse(rawFormData);
 }
 ```

+If the validation fails it will raise a `ZodError` with details on what field failed.
+We should also be doing validation on our forms.
+See the [Validation](#validation) section below.

 It's usually good practice to store monetary values in cents in your database to eliminate JavaScript floating-point errors and ensure greater accuracy.
 We might then also add a field like the date.
 We could also write the rawFormData object directly as the args to `CreateInvoice.parse()` since that variable won't be used anywhere else: